-- One Rights event was held with Traveller Participation in Newry In June and another in December. - There has been a total of 12 incidents of refusal of services across the area that would also constitute racism:- - Christening function refused -Restaurant refused Put out of shop -Refused entry to Bar -Refused Wedding function - There were 12 incidents of racism across the area with the Support groups having to book venues for special events and also appointments to view rental properties.
-The Traveller community in Lurgan and Craigavon continue to experience negativity when engaging directly with local commercial services and negative media and press.
+- Rights event was held with Newry & Mourne District Council Challenge of Change/Good Relations - There has been a total of 8 incidents of refusal of services across the area that would also constitute racism:- - Examples are Refusal of hairdressing appointments, Family offered NIHE accommodation, within hours of viewing the house, NIHE received threatening phone call advising that family were not to move into the area. - There were 8 incidents of racism across the area with the Support groups having to book venues for special events and also appointments to view rental properties.
+The Traveller community in Lurgan and Craigavon continue to experience negativity when engaging directly with local commercial services and negative media and press. - Challenge in Craigavon in achieving a balance between PSNI providing a service to the local community and over Policing.

 Actions Required - SAAT to look at a contact in relation to professional legal advice about racism and refusal of services.
-TSGs to continue to support individuals in accessing legal advice from local solicitors.
+TSWs to continue to support individuals in accessing legal advice from local solicitors.